-I study the affordances of emerging media to address inequality in social life.
+I am a digital media scholar and applied ethnographer with a central focus on race, gender, youth, and visual cultures.
 My dissertation explored young people's school-to-work and neighborhood mobilities in New York City, and highlighted the role digital and social media play in community life, interpersonal relationships, and young people's information-seeking practices.

 Ed.D.
 Communication, Media, and Learning Technologies Design.
 Teachers College, Columbia University, 2016.

 B.A.
 English.
 University of Houston.
-Magna Cum Laude; Minor: Health Education, 2004.
+Magna Cum Laude.

 Conley, T.L.
 (2017).
 Urban settings.
 The SAGE Encyclopedia of Out-of-School Learning: Volumes 1 and 2.
 Peppler, K. (Ed).
 Los Angeles: SAGE Publications.